abhayagiri/what-is-buddhism/main.md

 Buddha then spent the next 45 years teaching a way of life, a practical path of training and development which, when accurately and diligently followed, would lead others to the same awakening.
-These teachings are known as the *Dhamma* (or *Dharma*), meaning 'the nature of all things' or 'the path to understand the truths of existence'.
+These teachings are known as the *Dhamma* (or *Dharma*), meaning "the nature of all things" or "the path to understand the truths of existence."

 # A Path of Inquiry

-There are no fixed beliefs that a person must adopt in order to be a 'Buddhist'.
+There are no fixed beliefs that a person must adopt in order to be a "Buddhist."
 In fact, the Buddha warned against the dangers of blind faith and encouraged wise inquiry and tolerance.
 The traveler on the path of inquiry maintains an open mind and thoroughly investigates his or her own experience of life.
 When one sees for oneself that a particular view or belief is both